 Lalor Park Preschool is an ‘Allergy Aware’ centre and parents are asked not to bring nuts or nut products of any kind such as nut bars Peanut Butter or Nutella.

-Each child will require a sturdy bag or backpack (preferably with a pockets on the side for a drink bottle).
+Each child will require a sturdy bag or backpack (preferably with a pocket on the side for a drink bottle).
 Each day, they will need to bring:

 A nutritious morning tea e.g. a piece of fresh fruit, cheese and biscuits, yoghurt, muffin or other healthy snack.
 There is a fridge in each of the children’s locker rooms for morning teas and lunches.
 Families are asked to label their child’s morning tea before placing in the fridge.
 Children will also need to bring 1 drink bottle labelled with their name and placed in the fridge.

 Families are encouraged to pack their child a nutritious lunch in a lunch box (not a freezer bag) clearly labeled with the child’s name.
 Lunch can be whatever your child enjoys eating – (sandwiches, wrap, rice dish, fruit, cheese, salad, yoghurt, etc) appropriate for your child’s appetite.
 Lunch boxes are also placed in the fridge.
 For safety reasons, staff are unable to heat up children’s food in the microwave.

 Chips, lollies, chocolate (including chocolate chip/chocolate coated muesli bars) cakes, biscuits, lollies, sweets or dairy desserts are strongly discouraged.
 We have a nutrition policy which specifies children are encouraged to eat healthy foods while at preschool.
 Children also learn about health issues and are encouraged to take increasing responsibility for their own health and well being.
 Healthy nutrition is a great start!